aoijs/documentation/guide/begin/variables/server-variables.md

----
-description: Information that will be saved to per Guild.
----

 # Server Variables

 ## Setting the value of the Server.

-{% hint style="danger" %}
-Make sure, you have the variables added already.
+> ❗ Make sure, you have the variables added already.
-{% endhint %}

 ```text
 $setServerVar[Variable;Value;Guild ID (Optional)]